Privacy Policy

 Introduction and scope of privacy policy

-When you visit our website and subdomains on http://crscreditapi.com (the “Sites”), and more generally, use any of our services (the “Services”, which include the Sites), we appreciate that you are trusting us with your personal information.
+When you visit our website and subdomains on http://crscreditapi.com (the “Sites”) , and more generally, use any of our services (the “Services”, which include the Sites), we appreciate that you are trusting us with your personal information.
 We take your privacy very seriously.
 In this Privacy Policy, we seek to explain to you in the clearest way possible what information we collect, how we use it and what rights you have in relation to it.
 We hope you take some time to read through it carefully, as it is important.
-If there are any terms in this Privacy Policy that you do not agree with, please discontinue use of our Services immediately.
+IF YOU DO NOT CONSENT AND AGREE WITH THE TERMS OF THIS PRIVACY POLICY, YOU CANNOT, AND WE DO NOT AUTHORIZE YOU TO, ACCESS, BROWSE, OR USE THE CREDIT REPORTING SERVICES OR THE SITES.

 This Privacy Policy explains how we collect, we use, and share the personal information that we gather on the Sites, that we collect when you contact us directly to become a Customer or to obtain more information, or that we collect directly through our Customer’s use of our Services, such as through customer service requests.
 This Privacy Policy also applies to how we collect, use, and share the personal information that we gather through sales and marketing events.